indimail/indimail-virtualdomains/.github/README-indimail.md

 # SPAM and Virus Filtering

 IndiMail has multiple methods to insert your script anywhere before or after queueing, before local or remote delivery.
 Refer to the chapter [Writing Filters for IndiMail](#writing-filters-for-indimail) on how to do this.
-SPAM and Virus filtering use the same techniques involved in filtering emails describled in the previous chapter.
+SPAM and Virus filtering use the same techniques for filtering emails discussed in the previous chapter.

 ## SPAM Control using bogofilter